Rogersmsong/cyberSecurity/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?
+- What is the main advantage of automating configuration with Ansible?
 Multiple application instances can share the same configuration to reduce the manual input errors and improve the deployment efficiency.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
+- In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
 - install docker.io
 - install Python3 PIP
 - install Python docker module